FIIT-ISA/ISA-course/exercises/week-02/README.md

-# Ensemble learning and boosting
+# Ensemble Learning and Boosting